turtle601/turtle601/README.md

 <p align="center">
 😊 Hello!!
 I am Junseung Hwang who is interested in Full stack Web develop from South Korea.<br>
 😉 I am majoring in computer engineering at Pukyong University. <br>
-😎 My best and favorite language is python, but I don't mind accepting new technologies and languages.
+😎 My best and favorite language is python and javascript , but I don't mind accepting new technologies and languages.
 </p>